-The results of the work of the controllers in all Participating countries are documented in CVE and Checklist for FLC (Annexes to the present Guidelines).
-The information is to be uploaded in the BP for further use.
+The results of the work of the controllers in all Participating countries are documented in CVE, Checklists for FLC and quality control chacklists for the respective head of FLC (Annexes to the present Guidelines).
+The information is to be uploaded in the MIS.